On's New Shoe Tech Turns Carbon Waste Into Running Shoes

 The ethanol is dehydrated to create ethylene by the energy transition company, Technip Energies.
 Then, the ethylene is polymerized by Borealis to become EVA (ethylene vinyl acetate).
 Once these plastic pellets are created, On picks up the process and begins the creation of the performance foam for the midsole.

 To complete the shoe, On is using the first chemically upcycled TPU from plastic waste for the CleanCloud outsole in partnership with Novoloop.
 The outsole was tested to compete with fossil-derived shoes that currently own the market.
-For the shoe’s upper, they are collaborating with Fairbrics, a French start-up to make a polyester-based textile from carbon emissions.
+On is working with Fairbrics to make a polyester-based material from carbon emissions for the shoe’s upper.

 Though this product is not yet available — On hasn't yet announced any pricing or on-sale dates — there's certainly plenty of excitement to be found in the innovation that is coming to our beloved sporting industry.
 We're looking forward to trying it out in person.